 The Affected Drums

-This was composed using a samples from the Battery 4 Factory Library which I edited and processed heavily.
-I used Driver with some frequency modulation and a decaying envelope to get that “wooshy” sound and sent the track to two returns – one with our bitcrusher on it and one with a compressor on it (both pre-mixer).
+First of all, whis was composed using samples from the Battery 4 Factory Library which I edited and processed heavily.
+Then, I used Driver with some frequency modulation and a decaying envelope to get that “wooshy” sound and sent the track to two returns – one with our bitcrusher on it and one with a compressor on it (both pre-mixer).
 I also added some reverb to the snare and cymbals.

 The Acoustic Drums